Intera/redmine_timesheet/readme.md

 # license
 gnu gpl v2.

-this plugin is a fork of the (original version)[https://github.com/edavis10/redmine-timesheet-plugin] by eric davis and has the same license.
+this plugin is a fork of the [original version](https://github.com/edavis10/redmine-timesheet-plugin) by eric davis and has the same license

 # see also
-(redmine time logging app)[https://github.com/Intera/redmine_time_logging_app] - let users log time for any project in one place
+[redmine time logging app](https://github.com/Intera/redmine_time_logging_app) - let users log time for any project in one place